Hrádek nad Nisou: Economy

 The town benefits from its location near Germany and Poland.
 There is an industrial zone dominated by factories focused on the production of automotive parts.
 The largest company is Drylock Technologies, a manufacturer of diapers and other hygiene needs.

 Transport

-Hrádek nad Nisou lies on the railway line Liberec–Zittau–Varnsdorf.
+Hrádek nad Nisou lies on the railway line heading from Liberec to Zittau and continuing to Varnsdorf or Dresden.

 Sights

-Hrádek nad Nisou has a well preserved town centre.
+Hrádek nad Nisou has a well preserved town centre with many historic houses.
 The most valuable building is the Church of Saint Bartholomew.
-Its current appearance is from 1764.
+It was built in 1466 on the site of a church from the 13th century.
+In 1566, it was rebuilt in the Renaissance style.
+Its current Baroque appearance is from 1764.

 The Church of Peace was built in 1900–1901 by the Lutherans.
 Today it is used by the Czechoslovak Hussite Church.

+At Václavice is a Dutch-type windmill.
+It was built in 1842–1843 and was used until the 1890s.
+It is a valuable and well-preserved technical monument.

 Twin towns – sister cities

 Hrádek nad Nisou is twinned with: